 National Sports Agency (Národní sportovní agentura)

-It was established since 1st of August 2019.
-It is a central state agency with own budget chapter for the field of sport.
+It was established on the 1st of August 2019.
+It is a central state agency with its own budget chapter for the field of sport.

-Since 2021 will be responsible for state financing of sports activities until that is the competence still by the Ministry of Education, Youth and Sports.
+Since 2021 it is responsible for state financing of sports activities until that is the competence still by the Ministry of Education, Youth and Sports.

-The main aim is to support relevant conditions for sports development and increasing the sports activity of Czech citizens with the focus on Children.
+The main aim is to support relevant conditions for sports development and increase the sports activity of Czech citizens with a focus on Children and Youth.

 Self-governed actors in the health policy